-You have the right to object to us processing your personal data for our legitimate business purposes or for direct marketing purposes.
-For more information about your right to object and how you can exercise it, please see the section Your rights.
+You have the right to object to us processing your personal data on the basis of our legitimate interests or for direct marketing purposes.
+For more information about your right to object and how you can exercise it, see the section Your privacy rights.

 Personal data is any information which identifies you personally whether directly (for example, your name) or indirectly (for example, information about your use of our website, products and services).

-We collect the following personal data from you:
+We collect the following personal data about you:

 We use your personal data for the following purposes:

 We use your personal data to process any orders and returns you make in accordance with our terms and conditions.

 If you create an account with us, we use your personal data to identify you as a new or returning customer, and to manage and administer your account.
 This includes keeping a record of your account login details (such as your username) in case you need reminding of these in the future.

 To communicate with you about your orders and the services we provide to you